Holographic Floquet states in low dimensions (II): Conclusions

-This paper pursues, along the line of previous works \cite{Kinoshita_2019,Garbayo_2020}, the study of holographic Floquet flavour systems driven by an external rotating electric field.
-We focus on the D3/D5 system but we find that most of the results are qualitatively robust and shared by the D3/D7 setup.
-We have sharpened our findings in \cite{Garbayo_2020} in several directions.
+This paper pursues, along the line of previous works \cite{Kinoshita_2017,Garbayo_2020}, the study of holographic Floquet flavor systems driven by an external rotating electric field.
+We focused on the D3/D5 system but we found that most of the results are qualitatively robust and shared by the D3/D7 setup.
+We have sharpened the findings in \cite{Garbayo_2020} in several directions.

 First, we studied the effects of having the system heated at some non-zero temperature.
 In this case, the dual geometry has two types of horizons: the usual event horizon of the closed string geometry in the bulk, and the effective horizon of the open string metric on the brane.
-Respectively, we can associate two temperatures to them: the Hawking temperature $T$ of the background (see (\ref{TBH})) and the effective one $T_{\rm eff}$ written in (\ref{Teff}) experienced by the worldsheet degrees of freedom.
-We have scanned throughout all our phase space and checked that $T_{\rm eff}>T$.
+Respectively, we can associate two temperatures to them: the Hawking temperature $T_H$ of the background \eqref{eq:TBH} and the effective temperature $T_\text{eff}$ written in \eqref{eq:TeffD5} experienced by the worldsheet degrees of freedom.
+We have scanned throughout all our phase space and checked that $T_\text{eff}>T_H$.

 The main effect of the background temperature is the addition of deconfined charged carriers to the system.
 Such carriers add to the ones produced by the electric field through the Schwinger mechanism of dielectric breakdown.
-We show that one of the main results in previous works, namely, the presence of vector meson Floquet condensates, persists at finite temperature, signalling the robustness of this non-perturbative effect.
-The lobbed structure of the line of critical embeddings is also found here, but gets depleted in height and is completely washed away for high enough values of the temperature, namely, for a radius horizon $r_h/m \geq 0.8897$ in units of the quark mass (see Fig.\,\ref{fig:EJ_Om}).
+We show that one of the main results in previous works, namely, the presence of vector meson Floquet condensates, persists at finite temperature, signaling the robustness of this non-perturbative effect.
+The lobbed structure of the line of critical embeddings is also found here, but it gets depleted in height and is completely washed away for high enough values of the temperature, namely, for a radius horizon $r_h/m \geq 0.8897$ in units of the quark mass (see Fig. \ref{fig:LobesEJD3D5}).

 At high temperatures, some interesting effects occur when the background and effective horizons come close together.
-These include a multi-valuedness that resemble a secondary phase transition within the conductive black hole phase (Fig.\,\ref{fig:J_vs_E}).
-Also new solutions with vanishing $|E|=|j|=0$ appear within this phase (Fig.\,\ref{fig:JFullCurves}).
+These include a multi valuedness that resembles a second-order phase transition within the conductive black hole phase (Fig. \ref{fig:JCvsE}).
+Also new solutions with vanishing $|E|=|J|=0$ appear within this phase (Fig. \ref{fig:JFullCurves}).